The first time I noticed mullioned windows was at my neighbour’s house.

 3. Metal Mullions

 Steel or aluminum bars create clean lines for modern, industrial looks.
-Metal mullions resist warping, rotting, and insect damage, requiring minimal maintenance.
+Metal mullions resist warping, rotting, and insect damage and require the tiniest maintenance.

 They conduct heat and cold, so thermal breaks prevent condensation.